john-henry/craft-fortrabbit-object-storage-driver/README.md

             'requestHeaders' => array(),
         ]
     ],

-Also remember to always empty your Imager transforms cache when adding or removing external storages, as the transforms won't be uploaded if the transform already exists in the cache.
+Also remember to always empty your Imager X transforms cache when adding or removing external storages, as the transforms won't be uploaded if the transform already exists in the cache.